tansawit/second-brain/content/docs/books/psychology/mans-search-for-meaning.md

 as the inner life of the prisoner tended to become more intense, he also experienced the beauty of art and nature as never before => escape mechanism (sunshine, sunset) "How beautiful the world could be"

+We were grateful for the smallest of mercies.

+A man counted only because he had a prison number.
+One literally became a number: dead or alive  - that was unimportant; the life a "number" was completely irrelevant

 Post release and liberation